stonehenge0/Open_Sourcerers/README.md

 If you are about to complete your thesis, include the most important findings (precision/recall/F1 measure) and refer to the corresponding pages in your thesis document.

+## Group Details

+Who did what?
+Emma - Group leader, data collection and cleanup for GiveWell and (the other website), website setup.
+Paula - Website backend
+Sina - Statistical analysis
+Lena-Sinwo - Gathering data from Animalchariyevaluator.org and dzi.de, cleaning and organizing this data.
+Florian (left the group) -

+We developed the idea of the project and set up the timeline together.

 ## License
 Include the project's license.
 Usually, we suggest MIT or Apache.
 Ask your supervisor.
 For example: